How Are Texas Probate and Estate Administration Different?

 So again, how can we help in that process?
 We have experience in all of the surrounding counties, as well as Fort Bend County, and what we can do is kind of help you when you’ve got a situation with a loved one, where you need to figure out what to do with their estate, or whether you might need a guardianship.
 These are things that we can evaluate and discuss with you.

 As far as probating a will, basically that’s a process that involves finding the original will, so make sure we got that.
 Finding the person who’s been named as the executor or administrator of the estate of the deceased person.
 That person then takes the original will, takes it down to the county clerk’s office, and offers it to confirm that, in fact, it is the original and the real authorized will of the deceased person.
 At that point, there’s a hearing, and that hearing is with a judge.
-And the judge will confirm and determine that in fact that this is a will, that the will has complied with all the legal requirements in Texas, of the Texas probate or estates code, and basically that everything’s, all of the I’s have been dotted and the T’s have been crossed.
+And the judge will confirm and determine that in fact that this is a will, that the will has complied with all the legal requirements in Texas, of the Texas Probate and Estates Code, and basically that everything’s, all of the I’s have been dotted and the T’s have been crossed.

 At that point, the judge will then issue what are called letters testamentary.
 Letters testamentary are essentially a power of attorney for you to act on behalf of the deceased person.
 And that allows you access to their legal records, their financial records, their financial accounts, and even their real estate, and allows you to distribute their property in accordance with the will that you have offered for probate.